Date of Degree

 Copyright 2010 MaryAnn Elizabeth Martin

 Martin, MaryAnn Elizabeth.
-"Immigrant family, national borders: mainstream and diasporic news media, audiences, and the Oklahoma Taxpayer and Citizen Protection Act." dissertation, University of Iowa, 2010.
+"Immigrant family, national borders: mainstream and diasporic news media, audiences, and the Oklahoma Taxpayer and Citizen Protection Act."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.